Quantum Convolutional Neural Networks are Effectively Classically Simulable: Numerical results for classically simulated QCNN s

 \subsection{Quantum datasets}

 The problem of classifying quantum phases of matter is oftentimes considered as a key application of QML, since it inherently requires preparing quantum states of interest in a quantum device.
 However, despite the quantum nature of the data, we will argue that in the standard test cases used to demonstrate QCNNs the local information encoded in low-bodyness measurements suffices to classify the states.
 We establish this by showing that we can train a simulated QCNN (using the LOWESA-based Pauli propagation methods outlined in the appendix) via Pauli classical shadows on the dataset states.
+Notably, the classical, weight-truncated QCNN is self-consistently trained to solve the classification tasks, not to faithfully emulate the training of an exact QCNN.

 In particular, we focus on four popular classification tasks based on the one-dimensional Heisenberg Bond-Alternating XXX model \cite{Kitazawa1996phase}, Haldane chain \cite{haldane1983nonlinear}, Axial next-nearest neighbor Ising (ANNNI) model \cite{elliott1961phenomenological}, and Cluster Hamiltonian \cite{suzuki1971relationship}.
 The datasets are composed of an evenly distributed number of ground-states per phase (obtained via Density Matrix Renormalization Group (DMRG) from ITensors.jl software library \cite{fishman2022itensor} for the Julia programming language \cite{bezanson2017julia}).
 Then, the tomographic data is computed by performing standard Pauli classical shadows~\cite{huang2020predicting,elben2022randomized,sauvage2024classical}.
 In all cases, we simulate the action of a QCNN as in Fig.~\ref{fig:QCNN}(b, right), where each block is a general two qubit unitary with $15$ parameters, and where we trace-out half of the remaining qubits in each pooling layer.
 The training of the simulated QCNN is performed by using a cross-entropy based loss function and leveraging the LBFGS~\cite{liu1989limited} optimizer for the parameter update.